jkennedy559/jkennedy559.github.io/_posts/2020-04-16-LogRegTitanic.md

 *Prediction = Sigmoid(Z)*

 The final piece of the puzzle is a threshold above which we actually predict survival.
-50% is an intuitive threshold so if we predict >= 50% we will have offically granted a second chance, else they're a goner.
+50% is an intuitive threshold so if we predict >= 50% we will have officially granted a second chance, else they're a goner.

 *Predict Survival if Sigmoid(Z) >= 0.5 else Deceased*